openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 	FORMAT {Q|W}[C]

 Where `Q` performs a *quick format* (the filesystem is recreated), and `W` thoroughly *wipes* by clearing all of the NAND memory.
-The optional `C` performs the 'COMMIT' command afterwards and rewrites the header of the configuration file.
+The optional `C` performs the 'COMMIT' command afterwards and rewrites the header of the data file.

 During a `FORMAT`/`COMMIT` the USB mass storage drive is seen as "ejected" by the operating system while the device writes to the memeory, and then seen as re-inserted afterwards.

+#### Additional configuration file

+The standard configuration comes from the header of the data file (`CWA-DATA.CWA`), but settings controlling the data format of the file can be written to an external settings file, `SETTINGS.INI` (containing plain ASCII commands, CR/LF `\r\n` terminated, and stored in the root folder of the device).
+The typical use of this would be to signify an *un-packed* setting for data storage, which is set when the configuration file contains the following line:

+	DATAMODE=20

 ## Bootloader